GenieTim/genieblog.ch/source/_pages_en/about.en.md

 cover_image: false
 ---

+<a name="Tim Bernhard" id="Tim Bernhard"></a>

 My name is Tim Bernhard, I was born on 2 August 1996.
 I attended the Cantonal School in Wiedikon and graduated in spring 2015.
 As a high school graduate I have connected my passion for programming projects with hopes for the future and founded the company [_Bernhard Webstudio_](http://bernhard-webstudio.ch).

 Since then, I finished a Bachelor in Chemical Engineering at ETH Zurich and am currently pursuing further degrees in Computational Science